CodeForPhilly/clean-and-green-philly/README.md

 - User testing with the prototype
 - Finishing the Python script that creates the underlying dataset
 - Building out the UI using Next.js and mapbox-gl in React
+- Research and writing content for our Recommended Actions and About sections

 Current tasks for the are visible under the Issues section.

-We also need non-technical help with researching and writing content for our Recommended Actions and About sections.

 # Looking For